-Meanwhile Vern Gowdie, regular editor at our sister publication The Daily Reckoning, joined the team this week with a dire warning for Australian investors.
+Meanwhile Vern Gowdie, regular editor at our sister publication Markets and Money, joined the team this week with a dire warning for Australian investors.
 He argues that Australian and global markets are positioned for a massive fall.
 The cracks are already beginning to appear in our housing market, and that could lead to the banks next.

 That’s why Vern’s written a new book, The End of Australia It shows you how to make the right decisions with your money now, before it’s too late to do anything.
 To learn more about his new book, and how to reserve your hardcopy (which we’ll mail to you), click here.

 Now read on for your Money Morning editors’ warnings this week.